comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 > We have color themes for our IDEs.
 We should have syntax themes for our tools.

-Search-and-replace commands could look like any of these:
+Search-and-replace commands could look like any of these.

 `swap($1, $2)` → `swap($2, $1)`